brettf/servode/README.md

 # servode
-An ode to python code using Servos (ROBOTIS first)
+An ode to python code that uses Servos (ROBOTIS first)